This is Our School Emergency Plan made with the support of WREMO.

 If you visit our website and search for civil defence you can then download our latest Civil Defence Emergency Plan.

 For your own preparation, I suggest you visit the Ministry of Civil Defence Get Ready, Get Thru site which has lots of useful information.
 It may be wise to plan and discuss with your family what you would do during a significant event and what your reunification plan is.
 If you work in the city, explain to your child/ren that after a large earthquake it may take a few hours for you to get back to Seatoun but there are lots of teachers and other adults that will look after them.
 Internationally, adults have been caught in a Tsunami attempting to get their child from school.

 We would follow our normal procedures which very briefly includes; drop, cover and hold until the end of the earthquake.
 At this time we would evacuate to the school field and assess the situation.

 Our criteria for a tsunami risk earthquake is “if it is long and strong, be gone!”.
 If it is longer than one minute, or stronger than being able to stand up, we evacuate immediately to the old Pa site above the school.
 Students would walk in an orderly fashion out of the school, if possible pick up their jacket from their hook and then walk to the nearest set of stairs.
 We have assigned stairs for different year groups, but on the day, we would go to the set that has the least number of adults on it.
 We also know that the set to the south is higher than other exits.

-In Term 1 we will have a tsunami drill during interval/lunchtime.
-In this situation we would not return to classes, but immediately evacuate to the ridge line.
+In Term 4 we have a tsunami drill during interval/lunchtime.
+In this situation, we would not return to classes but immediately evacuate to the ridgeline.